-Procedures to Determine if a Section Should Dissolve

-- 1. The SOCIETY may consider the need to dissolve a Section if such request is made by the Section chair or other Section Officer; if no members of a Section are willing to serve as Officers; if the Section membership is less than 10 active members; or if a reasonable request is made by a Section member. - 2.
-If cause for consideration of the dissolution of a Section is found, the SOCIETY staff shall survey active Section members as well as recently inactivated Section members (within the last 12 months) to determine if there are enough willing volunteers to fill the Officer slots and if there is a commitment to hold a minimum of two technical meetings and/or social events per year.
-The staff shall also contact current or most recent Section Officers to determine the date and description of the last Section function, the date and description of any future scheduled Section functions, and the Section bank information (name and address of bank, account balance, named signatories), including a copy of latest bank statement. - 3.
+- A. Procedures to Determine if a Section Should Dissolve - 1.
+The SOCIETY may consider the need to dissolve a Section if such request is made by the Section chair or other Section Officer; if no members of a Section are willing to serve as Officers; if the Section membership is less than 30 active members; or if a reasonable request is made by a Section member.

+- 2. If cause for consideration of the dissolution of a Section is found, the SOCIETY staff shall survey active Section members as well as recently inactivated Section members (within the last 12 months) to determine if there are enough willing volunteers to fill the Officer slots and if there is a commitment to hold a minimum of two technical meetings and/or social events per year.
+The staff shall also contact current or most recent Section Officers to determine the date and description of the last Section function, the date and description of any future scheduled Section functions. - 3.
 If such surveys show evidence of recent Section activity or an interest in maintaining the Section, the staff shall cooperate with Section Officers in attempts to rejuvenate the Section.
-If it is found that there is no record of recent Section activity, the Officer positions cannot be filled, and there is no interest in maintaining the Section, that Section shall be deemed inactive and steps shall be taken to dissolve the Section.

-B. Procedures for Sections that wish to remain active

-- 1. Officers should be installed in open positions. - 2.
+If it is found that there is no record of recent Section activity, the Officer positions cannot be filled, and there is no interest in maintaining the Section, that Section shall be deemed inactive and steps shall be taken to dissolve the Section. - B. Procedures for Sections that wish to remain active - 1.
+Officers should be installed in open positions. - 2.
 Meetings or social functions need to be planned, communicated and promoted to all Section members. - 3.
 Annual reports must be submitted to ACerS with financial, Officer, and membership details. - 4.
-SOCIETY staff will help facilitate the merger with another section when this is requested.

-C. Procedures for Sections to be dissolved

-- 1. Sections that want to dissolve or are deemed inactive shall be brought to the attention of the Member Services Committee along with the survey results and the information from the Officer interviews.
+SOCIETY staff will help facilitate the merger with another section when this is requested. - C. Procedures for Sections to be dissolved - Sections that want to dissolve or are deemed inactive shall be brought to the attention of the Member Services Committee along with the survey results and the information from the Officer interviews.
 The Member Services Committee may then petition the Board of Directors to approve a motion to dissolve the Section. - 2.
 The Board of Directors shall consider the petition and has the power to dissolve the Section through approval of a motion to do so. - 3.
-Upon Board of Directors approval for dissolution of a Section, final bank account statements for the most recent 12 months (even if zero) will be submitted to SOCIETY staff Operations Director, along with a check for any remaining funds.
-The SOCIETY shall hold the funds for 12 months in case the Section wants to reactivate in that time.
-After 12 months, the funds revert to general ACerS funds (per the Constitution).
-The SOCIETY shall remove the Section from renewal forms, the web, membership directory, and any other places where it appears.
+Upon Board of Directors approval for dissolution of a Section, the SOCIETY shall remove the Section from the web, membership directory, and any other places where it appears.
 The SOCIETY shall communicate to all Section members that their Section has been disbanded.

 XII.
-INTERNATIONAL CHAPTERS
+ACERS INTERNATIONAL CHAPTERS